Kenworth W900: Editions

+VIT

+In 1974, Kenworth introduced a "V.I.T." limited edition (Very Important Trucker) for the W900 (The K100 was available with the VIT package in 1972).
+These were luxurious models, with diamond-tufted interiors, extra insulation, larger sleeper sizes, and numerous extra standard and optional features that gave the truck driver the ultimate in driving comfort and convenience.
+Eventually, the VIT package was offered in normal sleepers, and even day cabs.

+Taking the VIT another step further, in 1976, the VIT-200 was offered in both K100 and W900 models.
+These were the very first Aerodyne sleeper trucks, with raised roof and vista windows.
+Oddly enough, the VIT-200s only had the standard Splendor interiors, albeit with bicentennial exterior and interior colors.

-While the 1976 VIT is a limited edition vehicle, the VIT name remains in use by Kenworth to denote its highest-trim interior configurations.
+From 1977 forward, the Aerodynes were available in either Splendor or VIT interiors, and sometimes even combinations of both, depending on sleeper size.
+While the 1976 VIT-200 was a limited edition vehicle, the VIT name remains in use by Kenworth to denote its highest-trim interior configurations.

+Liberty Edition (1985)

+To help celebrate the Statue of Liberty's 100th anniversary, Kenworth offered what were probably their most spectacular models - The Liberty Editions.
+Available on both the K100E and W900B, with a one year run, these were dark blue, with red and white stripes.
+Full VIT interiors, and large sleepers only (112" flat-top and Aerodyne K100E, and 60" flat-top and Aerodyne W900B).
+They had wooden steering wheels, and almost every available option as standard.
+Power was the Cummins BC4, or the Cat 3406B.

 007 Limited Edition (1989)

 In 1989, a W900B appeared in the James Bond movie Licence to Kill.
 To showcase its appearance, Kenworth produced a "007 Limited Edition" option package for the W900B.
 Adopting the same paint livery as the W900B from the movie, the option package was available for any version of the W900B, marking the introduction of the "Extended Hood" option.

 Along with the specific livery, the option package featured several distinctive features, including gold-plated Kenworth badging, and James Bond "007" emblems.
 The interior featured a number of electronics features, including a TV/VCR combination, cassette player, CD player (with CDs including soundtracks from James Bond movies), and an 8-speaker, 300-watt sound system.

 Coinciding with the 007 Limited Edition, the Extended Hood option was offered to all versions of the W900B, becoming the 130-inch BBC W900L.